shivamvi/Marketing-plan/README.md

-# Marketing-plan
+# Marketing plan for Esay Software Company

-#### Created marketing plan for the software company's for business campaign is the key to unlocking our potential.it's our roadmap to captivate our audience, showcase our software's value, and pave the way for long-lasting success.
+#### Creating a marketing plan for the  Esay Software Company for business campaigns is the key to unlocking our potential.it's our roadmap to captivate our audience, showcase our software's value, and pave the way for long-lasting success.